Corporate Venture Capital: how the expectations of big ships and small pirates converge

 Back to payback

-The financial objectives of CVCs are different to the regular payback ratios that imagines.
+The financial objectives of CVCs are different to the regular payback ratios that one imagines.
 In the end, it is all about limiting market and financial risks for the Corporation which invests in innovation.
 ASCV again provides a good example: the insurer seeks higher “protection” and hedges through portfolio diversification.
 “We want to create options (…) To be diversified and to be able to capture different technology, different possible changes, either short-term or long –term so that we can be part of any major evolution. (…) What I am trying to do for Axa Strategic Ventures, and also the wider Axa Group and even the wider financial services industry, is to create options.
 We know that there are all these technologies that are coming into play.
 But what we don’t know is how they will combine among themselves, and therefore what effect they will have on our industry.» (FRobinet, FinTech Finance, Spring 2017).

 “Our goal is to build successful companies allowing good financial returns! ”